OpenDataDSL/documentation/docs/product/developer/odsl/Functions/Curve Functions.md

 import Tanh from './all/tanh.md';
 import ToDegrees from './all/toDegrees.md';
 import ToRadians from './all/toRadians.md';
+import AsDays from './all/asDays.md';
+import AsHours from './all/asHours.md';
 import AsMonths from './all/asMonths.md';
+import AsStrips from './all/asStrips.md';
 import BootstrapCurve from './all/bootstrapCurve.md';
 import ExtendCurve from './all/extendCurve.md';
 import ForwardFillCurve from './all/forwardFillCurve.md';